Astilbe | Graceful Plumes Swaying in European Gardens

-Astilbe is a perennial plant characterized by its soft, fluffy plumes of flowers.
-Known for its elegant appearance and variety of colors, it is popular for adding vibrancy to gardens, particularly shaded ones.
+Astilbe is a perennial plant distinguished by its feathery, plume-like flowers.
+With its graceful appearance and rich variety of colors, it is highly valued for adding beauty to gardens and shade areas.

 Basic Information